raycast/extensions/extensions/easydict/README.md

 ### Sort Translation Results Manually

-<details> <summary> You can sort the translation results by your preference, default is `DeepL,Google,Apple,Baidu,Tencent,Youdao,Caiyun`. </summary>
+<details> <summary> You can sort the translation results by your preference, default is DeepL, Google, Apple, Baidu, Tencent, Youdao, Caiyun. </summary>

 <p>